Synthird/dotted-pictures/README.md

 # Dotted pictures

-Using dots to create pictures via textbox.
+Using dots to create pictures.

 # License